 In addition to taking courses at Brown, RISD students are also given ready access to Brown’s extensive research libraries and comprehensive athletic facilities, which include courts, gyms, tracks, a pool and an ice skating rink.
 Many other activities that take place at Brown – from lectures and symposia to concerts, exhibitions and theatrical productions – are generally open to the RISD community.
 In other words, with a RISD or Brown ID students on both campuses have access to a far wider range of options than is available on their own campus alone.

-DDP candidates have combined majors in such disciplines as Apparel Design and Environmental Studies, Furniture Design and Mechanical Engineering, Painting and Literary Arts, and Film/Animation/Video and Physics, among many other combinations.
-Prospective students must apply and be accepted to both institutions, and then be approved for admission to the DDP.
+BRDD candidates have combined majors in such disciplines as Apparel Design and Environmental Studies, Furniture Design and Mechanical Engineering, Painting and Literary Arts, and Film/Animation/Video and Physics, among many other combinations.
+Prospective students must apply and be accepted to both institutions, and then be approved for admission to the BRDD.

 Apparel DesignArchitectureCeramicsDigital + MediaFilm/Animation/VideoFoundation StudiesFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles